You know your subject in and out. You structured your message well. You rehearsed your presentation. And you are confident and energetic.

 Your grammar doesn’t have to be perfect.
 But extremely poor grammar can turn people in your audience off.

 Using words and constructions like ain’t, gonna, he don’t, me and my friend gives the impression of carelessness.
-Using good grammar, on the other hand, establishes you as someone who cares.
+Using proper grammar, on the other hand, establishes you as someone who cares.
 It will gain you a certain level of respect.

 How to Eliminate Speech Habits